Murder of Sierah Joughin: James Worley

-James Dean Worley (born April 8, 1959) was born in Tacoma, Washington and graduated from Evergreen High School in Metamora, Ohio in 1978.
+James Dean Worley (born April 8, 1959) was born in Tacoma, Washington, to Florence and James Julius Worley.
+His father was a United States Army officer, and due to his alcoholism and abuse of his wife, divorced his wife when the younger James was five years old.
+After his mother remarried, the family moved back to the midwest, and James graduated from Evergreen High School in Metamora, Ohio, in 1978.
 He worked various jobs in Toledo, Ohio, as a farmer in Delta, and as a grounds crew member for several county fairs.
 Regarding his education, Worley attributed his 1.59 grade-point average to being a frequent user and seller of marijuana from the age of 14.

 In July 1990, Worley ambushed a young woman, Robin Gardner, while she was riding her bike in Whitehouse, Ohio.
 He struck her with his truck, got out of the vehicle, struck her on the head, and placed her in handcuffs.
 He then held a screwdriver to her throat and stated, "I'll kill you if you don't stop screaming," and attempted to force her into the vehicle.
 Gardner was able to escape and was picked up by a passing motorist.
 Worley was ultimately arrested and convicted on abduction charges and sentenced to 4 – 10 years in prison, with the possibility of parole.
 He served three years in prison for the crime before he was released early by his own petition.

 Worley returned to prison in 2000 when he was convicted of cultivating marijuana plants and possessing weapons while on disability, both felonies at that time.
 He was released two years later, in 2002, again after petitioning for early release.
 After his second release from prison, he started a small business at his residence and was licensed as a trailer transporter.